 INTENTION

-In Part II, writers will build on their initial work and produce an original pilot screenplay.
+In Part II, working with Stowe’s David Pope, writers will build on their initial work and produce an original pilot screenplay.

 By the end of Part II participants will: